hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 If sealert is available, it can be used to print interpreted messages about SELinux details.
 restorecon is for file context relabelling only - due to the file inode.

+## Managing containers
+Rootless containers are more secure, but in some cases cannot be used.
+Rootless containers do not have full access to the filesystem, & they cannot bind to a host port
+that is privileged.
+Privileged ports = ports below 1024.
+Each user account that needs access to container registries, needs to authenticate on
+the registries.
+If you have multiple users running containers, they will all need to authenticate.
+man podman-run for an overview.
+RedHat registries:
+* registry.redhat.io: Official Red Hat container registry for certified images.
+* registry.access.redhat.com: Deprecated but may still be present.
+* docker.io: Used to access Docker Hub if configured.